Foreign Correspondents' Club: Hong Kong

-The Foreign Correspondents' Club was founded in Chongqing in 1943 and moved to Hong Kong (from Shanghai) in 1949.
+The Foreign Correspondents' Club was founded in Chongqing in 1943 and moved to Hong Kong from Shanghai in 1949.
 It is a club for the media, business and diplomatic community.
 Originally an expansive villa with hotel rooms located on the now-residential 41 Conduit Road, its current residence near Lan Kwai Fong is a much humbler venue, housing a main bar, jazz bar, main restaurant, Chinese restaurant, health club, reading room, and work room.

 The FCC is a members-only club with membership claimed to range from the reporters, photographers and radio and television teams, the Chief Executive of the territory and leading figures in the worlds of business and diplomacy - although membership isn't exclusive to those in the media.

 When prominent international figures from the worlds of commerce, politics or entertainment visit Hong Kong, many choose to address the FCC's speaker lunches as the best means of reaching their desired audience - both directly and through media coverage of the events.

-In 2002 the club launched a charity ball featuring major musical acts that attracts attendees from across Asia.
+In 2002, the club launched a charity ball featuring major musical acts that attracts attendees from across Asia.
 The ball raised millions to educate children from the Po Leung Kuk orphanage, though its last edition was in 2015.

 India

-The FCC in New Delhi has a long pedigree, having been founded in 1958 by correspondents covering the Indian Subcontinent from Tibet to Sri Lanka.
+The FCC in New Delhi has a long pedigree, having been founded in 1958 by correspondents covering the Indian subcontinent from Tibet to Sri Lanka.
 It has more than 500 journalist members still covering as much of region as possible.
-New Delhi was and remains the natural locus of the Subcontinent from the perspective of the press by virtue of being the capital of India, having extensive residential, schooling and entertainment options for families, and having the benefit of nonstop flights to dozens of cities in the Subcontinent, a necessity for journalists.
-Most correspondents of international media outlets tend to cover not only India but also all neighboring countries including Afghanistan, Bangladesh, Bhutan, Nepal, Pakistan and Sri Lanka from a permanent base in New Delhi.
+New Delhi was and remains the natural locus of the subcontinent from the perspective of the press by virtue of being the capital of India, having extensive residential, schooling and entertainment options for families, and having the benefit of nonstop flights to dozens of cities in the subcontinent.
+Most correspondents of international media outlets tend to cover not only India but also all neighboring countries, including Afghanistan, Bangladesh, Bhutan, Nepal, Pakistan, and Sri Lanka from a permanent base in New Delhi.

 In 1990, the FCC obtained its own premises on Mathura Road, a major thoroughfare, in New Delhi.

 Indonesia

 The Jakarta Foreign Correspondents Club (JFCC) is a non-profit organization for international journalists in Indonesia.
-The group regularly hosts luncheons with key news makers in Indonesia and topical panel discussions.
+The group regularly hosts luncheons with key newsmakers in Indonesia and topical panel discussions.
 Membership is open to non-journalists.

 Japan

-The Foreign Correspondents' Club of Japan (FCCJ) was started in 1945 to provide infrastructure for foreign journalists working in Post-World War II Japan.
-Historically, the Club has been located in the area around the Ginza.
+The Foreign Correspondents' Club of Japan (FCCJ) was started in 1945 to provide infrastructure for foreign journalists working in post-World War II Japan.
+Historically, the club has been located in the area around the Ginza.

-Today, the club offers a workroom facility, a library, a restaurant, a bar, and a steady stream of local and international speakers and panels.
+The club offers a workroom facility, a library, a restaurant, a bar, and a steady stream of local and international speakers and panels.

 It is a member's club but visiting correspondents are eligible for a 30-day membership.
-Long standing members are affectionately referred to within the club as "squirrels"; hence, the Club itself is "Squirrel Corner".
+Long standing members are affectionately referred to within the club as "squirrels"; hence, the club itself is known as "Squirrel Corner".